-Rate Structure
+Water Reclamation System Rate Structure

 The City allocates costs among all users by using a capacity/commodity method the City has utilized since 1984.
 This method distinguishes between capacity (capital) costs and commodity (operating) costs.
-Capital costs are identified and allocated to each user through a fixed monthly capacity charge based on Equivalent Residential Connections (ERC's).
+Capital costs are identified and allocated to each user through a fixed monthly capacity charge based on Equivalent Residential Connections ("ERC's").
 For residential users (both single and multifamily), a dwelling unit is equal to one ERC.
 One ERC is equal to 7,000 gallons per month.
-For commercial customers, the number of ERC's is determined based on a 12-month moving average of flows.
+For commercial customers, the number of ERC's is determined based on a 12-month moving average of flows divided by 7,000.
 In addition, operating, maintenance and equipment replacement costs are recovered through a usage-based commodity charge.
 Each user is billed based on each 1,000 gallons of actual water use.
-Both commodity and capacity charges are pledged revenues under the Series 2013 Bonds, but impact fees are not included as pledged revenues under the bonds.
+Both commodity charges and capacity charges are included in Gross Revenues.

 Single-family residences are billed for wastewater using only the first 14,000 gallons of metered water usage per month on the assumption that usage above 14,000 gallons is for non-wastewater purposes, such as lawn irrigation.
 There are two separate classes of multifamily billings.
-Flat rate multifamily units are billed a monthly fee covering the capacity charge and commodity charges based upon an assumed usage of 4,200 gallons per month for one bedroom and efficiency apartment units and 6,000 gallons per month for two-or-more bedroom apartment units.
-Mastermetered multifamily units, like commercial users, are billed on the basis of metered water usage.
+Flat rate multifamily units are billed a monthly fee covering the capacity charge and commodity charges based upon an assumed usage of 4,200 gallons per month for one bedroom and efficiency apartment units and 6,000 gallons per month for two or more bedroom apartment units.
+Master-metered multifamily units, like commercial users, are billed on the basis of metered water usage.

-Current City Code has a provision whereby wastewater rates will automatically increase by 5% each year unless such increases are not deemed necessary by the City Council.
-For fiscal years 2015 through2018, based on the strong financial standing of the wastewater system, there were no increases in rates.
-In fiscal year 2019 rates were increased 5% and for fiscal year 2020 rates were increased 2%.
+Current City Code (as defined herein) has a provision whereby wastewater rates will automatically increase by 5% each year unless such increases are not deemed necessary by the City Council.
+In Fiscal Year 2022, no increase was adopted based on the strong financial standing of the Water Reclamation System.
+For Fiscal Years 2023 through 2025, the 5% increase was adopted.

-The City's rate structure includes a 25% surcharge for Out-of-City customers as authorized under Florida Statutes, Section 180.191.
-This rate differential is based on the higher cost of servicing Out-of-City customers and in consideration of the contribution in taxes paid by the In-City customers, particularly through the Utilities Services Tax which is a surcharge levied on In-City utilities bills.
-Approximately half of the System's customers reside outside the corporate limits of the City.
+The City's rate structure includes a 25% surcharge for out-of-City customers as authorized under Florida Statutes, Section 180.191.
+This rate differential is based on the higher cost of servicing out-of-City customers and in consideration of the contribution in taxes paid by the In-City customers, particularly through the Utilities Services Tax which is a surcharge levied on In-City utilities bills.
+Approximately 28% of the flow into the Water Reclamation System comes from customers who reside outside of the City limits.
 However, most of these are served through wholesale agreements with other governmental entities and are billed by those entities under their own rate structures.
-Of the individual customers billed directly by the City, approximately 3% reside outside the corporate limits of the City.